benwerd/technology-assessment/Rubric.md

 - What does this software do?
 - What real problem does it solve for your organization?
+- What are the costs your organization incurs because of the problem?
+Can you quantify the costs in measurable terms, like:
+  - Extra development staff time to perform workarounds
+  - Additional customer support tickets
+  - Lost revenue due to delays in shipping product
+  - Warranty claims due to product defects
 - How do you know it will serve this purpose well?
 - Does it work with software and hardware that you already use, or does it require use of a new technology?
 (For example, does it require an operating system you don't use?
 If it's a software library, is it written in a programming language your team is not already using?)
 - Why is it important that you use it now?